 Between Greenwich and Teddington, the Thames Path has two branches, one on the north bank, one on the south.
-My walk has followed the south; the northern version runs almost entirely alongside busy roads, whereas much of the southern is traffic-free.
-There are eastern extensions on each bank too, not part of the official National Trail, but full of urban interest nevertheless.
-I’ve included the south-eastern extension.
+My walk has followed the south; the northern path runs almost entirely alongside busy roads, whereas much of the southern is traffic-free.

 28 January 2013: South-eastern extension, 11 miles.
 The power of the flood.